veggiemonk/awesome-docker/README.md

 * [Shippable](https://app.shippable.com/) - A SaaS platform for developers and DevOps teams that significantly reduces the time taken for code to be built, tested and deployed to production.
 * [Watchtower](https://github.com/CenturyLinkLabs/watchtower) - Automatically update running Docker containers by
 [@CenturyLinkLabs][CenturyLinkLabs]
-* [Microservices Continuous Deployment](https://github.com/francescou/docker-continuous-deployment) - continuous deployment of a microservices application
+* [Microservices Continuous Deployment](https://github.com/francescou/docker-continuous-deployment) - Continuous deployment of a microservices application

 ## Deployment